 - If the usual log in process suddenly changes from the ordinary, extended delay is encountered after entering credentials or if presented with a new screen to re-enter all information, DO NOT CONTINUE and DO NOT have another user attempt access from the same station.
 Contact eCorp support at American Chartered to report.

-What The First National Bank of Ottawa Can Assist With:
+What American Commercial Bank & Trust Can Assist With:

 - Set up dual approval for external funds transfers- require two separate users whenever possible, one to initiate /one to approve, for the release of all external wires, ACH transfers and ACH File Uploads.
 Dual approval can also be implemented to confirm set up of employee and template information